Fred Thomas (athlete): Baseball

-Thomas (1952) in a Kitchener Panthers uniform.

 Outside of college, Thomas turned to baseball.
 He played with the Negro league's Cincinnati Crescents in 1946, the Detroit Senators in 1947, and the Farnham Pirates in 1948 in the Quebec Provincial League.
 Over 58 games with Farnham, he was batting .351 which caught the attention of Major League Baseball (MLB) scouts.
 He was selected by the organization's Cleveland Indians to join the Wilkes-Barre Barons farm-team who played in the Eastern League, where he took the field for the first time in a July 4, 1948, doubleheader.
 This appearance was the first by a Black player in the league, and he had two singles, and RBI, and a stolen base in the second game.
 He broke the colour barrier in this league about a year after Jackie Robinson did so in Major League Baseball.
 He was the 21st Black player to sign a contract with a team in the MLB organization and the first from Canada.
 Thomas played 12 games with the Barons in 1949 but never played professional baseball again.

 Thomas spent the early 1950s playing in Ontario's Intercounty Baseball League.
 During the 1951 season, he won the league batting title as a member of the Kitchener Panthers.
 The same year he was named the league's Most Valuable Player, with a batting average of 0.383.
 In addition to his time with the Panthers, he played fastball for the Windsor Jets and Toronto Beaches.